Has fall been officially renamed to pumpkin spice season yet?

 One of the things I miss most about living up north is the cooler temperatures and changing leaves that Fall brings.
 We only get an occasional taste of fall weather in Florida, but I don’t let that stop me from enjoying allll the pumpkin things!

 Granola is one of my breakfast staples.
 Lately, I’ve been loving Purely Elizabeth granola, but I decided it was time to make my own.
-My mom and I have made this Spiced Pumpkin and Brown Sugar Granola Recipe that we found in The Oprah Magazine for years.
+My mom and I have made a Spiced Pumpkin and Brown Sugar Granola Recipe that we found in Oprah Magazine for years.
 Our family and friends go crazy for it!

 I decided to tweak my favorite recipe and love how it turned out!
 This granola has warm flavors from the pumpkin pie spice blend (I used Penzeys).
 It’s slightly sweet from the maple syrup and raisins, while toasty walnuts add crunch.